Q: What is DebiCheck?

 system if you implement the changes and meet the requirements and rules for participation.

 Q: As a User, how do I manage education and value to my customers?

 A: Discuss your marketing ideas with your bank and get approval for the message you want to communicate

 – especially in the initial stages where there may be uncertainty and conflicting information.
 All communication

 Q: Is there a platform that I can capture or integrate with?
 Or do I need to develop my own?

-have to incorporate the changes into your own systems.
-Users who currently make use of systems supplied
+to incorporate the changes into your own systems.
+Users who currently make use of systems supplied by

-by System Operators or Third Party Payment Providers will receive updates from these entities in due
+System Operators or Third Party Payment Providers will receive updates from these entities in due course.

 Q: Is there a way of simplifying this process while still being compliant?